alxxtexxr/Parkinsons_VGRF_Spatiotemporal_Diagnosis/README.md

 # RNN-InceptionTime-MoE Model for Spatiotemporal Diagnosis of Parkinson’s disease on VGRF Data

-## Result Folder Paths
-- Evaluation results:
-    - General metrics (accuracy, F1, precision, and recall): `evaluations/general_metrics`
-    - Confusion Matrix (CM): `evaluations/cm`
-    - ROC curves: `evaluations/roc_curves_multiclass`
-- Anomaly detection results: `anomaly_detection`

 ## Hyperparameters

 ### General
-These settings are shared across all Expert, Gate, and MoE models:
+These hyperparameters are shared across all Expert, Gate, and MoE models:

 **RNN**
 - Input size: 500 (window size)